diannaomao/WHACKATHON/README.md

 ## Welcome to the Wellesley Major/Minor Course Helper!

 We created this tool to give you a sense of what potential major/minor paths may look like for the rest of your time here.
+Our site is still in progress, so we

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.